National Intelligence Service (South Korea): National Intelligence Service

 The election of Roh Moo-hyun to the South Korean presidency in 2003 brought more concerted efforts to reform the agency.
 Roh appointed Ko Young-koo, a former human rights lawyer, to the position of director, expressing a desire to find "someone who will set the agency straight".
 The anti-communist bureau of the agency was slated to be eliminated, and many domestic intelligence and surveillance activities were either abandoned or transferred to national police forces.

-In December 2008, it was alleged by the official media-arm of North Korea, the Korean Central News Agency, that a NIS-trained North Korean citizen had been apprehended as part of a plot to assassinate Kim Jong-il, the North Korean leader.
+In December 2008, it was alleged by the official media arm of North Korea, the Korean Central News Agency, that a NIS-trained North Korean citizen had been apprehended as part of a plot to assassinate Kim Jong-il, the North Korean leader.
 Both the NIS and the South Korean government denied any involvement.

 The NIS officially admitted in 2011 that it wiretapped Gmail accounts of South Korean citizens in the South Korean Constitutional Court.

 The 2012 budget for the NIS could potentially get cut as it had shown its inefficiencies.

-In 2016, a prosecutors' investigation had turned up evidence that the NIS has been effectively orchestrating the activities of conservative groups since the administration of former president Lee Myung-bak (2008–2013).
+In 2016, a prosecutors' investigation turned up evidence that the NIS has been effectively orchestrating the activities of conservative groups since the administration of former president Lee Myung-bak (2008–2013).
 The evidence shows that the NIS has been involved not only in political advertisements that conservative groups have run in newspapers but also in their plans to hold one-person protests and to hand out pamphlets: "An agent surnamed Park who was on the NIS's psychological warfare team supported and supervised right-wing conservative organizations and right-wing youth organizations."

-On December 13, 2020, the National Security Law was amended.
+On 13 December 2020, the National Security Law was amended.
 This law, adopted in 1948, was designed to protect the country from North Korean threats.
 It stated that South Korean citizens could not praise, sympathise, correspond or aid North Koreans.
 However, this law has been said to have allowed the NIS to violate some important human rights, such as the forcing of confessions, as well as conducting "anti-communist" investigations.
 This law allowed authorities to imprison someone for up to seven years for simply possessing a book relating to North Korean ideologies.
 The law also extended to punishing "anti-governmental organizations", allowing the NIS to punish civilians who spoke out against or had differing ideals to the government, breaching their right to the freedom of speech.
 Due to the continuous threat from North Korea, there are concerns that amending this law would further exacerbate this issue.